4 Tips for Slowing Down to Reduce Stress

 Unless I'm vigilant, I'll slowly speed up until, soon, I'm moving at full speed.
 Often, this scurrying around is for no apparent reason!
 When I realize this, I take a deep breath and repeat the words of the Chinese sage Lao Tzu: "Doing nothing is better than being busy doing nothing."

 3. Stimulate your parasympathetic nervous system.
-The autonomic nervous system—sometimes called the involuntary nervous system-—regulates many bodily systems without our conscious direction, such as the circulatory and respiratory systems.
+The autonomic nervous system—sometimes called the involuntary nervous system—regulates many bodily systems without our conscious direction, such as the circulatory and respiratory systems.
 Two of its three branches are the sympathetic nervous system and the parasympathetic nervous system.

 When the sympathetic nervous system is aroused, it puts us on high alert, sometimes called the "fight-or-flight" response.
-The sympathetic nervous system is necessary to our survival because it enables us to respond quickly when there's a threat.
+The sympathetic nervous system is necessary for our survival because it enables us to respond quickly when there's a threat.
 By contrast, when the parasympathetic nervous system is aroused, it produces a feeling of relaxation and calm in the mind and the body.

 The two systems work together: as one becomes more active the other becomes less active.
 But they can get out of balance.
 Many people live in a constant state of high alert and high anxiety—sympathetic nervous system arousal—even though there's no immediate threat.
 Three of the recognized causes for this are our fast-paced, never-enough-time-to-do-everything lifestyle; sensory overload (exacerbated by multitasking); and the media's distorted but relentless suggestion that danger lurks around every corner.